 2. curricular materials;

 3. films or other video materials;

 4. tapes; and

 5. other materials;

-used in o connection with a personal analysis, an evaluation, or a survey described
+used in a below. connection with a personal analysis, an evaluation, or a survey described

-A student shall not be required to participate in a personal analysis, an evaluation, or a survey that is not directly related to academic instruction and that reveals or attempts to affect the student's attitudes, habits, traits, opinions, beliefs, or feelings concerning:
+or a surv nt shall not be required to participate in a personal analysis, an evaluation, vey that is not directly related to academic instruction and that reveals or s to affect the student's attitudes, habits, traits, opinions, beliefs, or feelingsing:

 1. political affiliations;

 2. religious beliefs or practices;

 3. mental or psychological conditions that may embarrass the student or the student's family;

 4. sexual behavior or attitudes;

 5. illegal, antisocial, self-incriminating, or demeaning behavior;

 6. critical appraisals of other individuals with whom the student has a close family relationship;